Billijk/Tank3-python/README.md

 # Tank3-python

 This is the new version of [Tank3](https://www.github.com/Billijk/Tank3), a real-time HTML tank shooting game.
-This version is built upon [Tornado](http://www.tornadoweb.org/) (as backend) and [Nodejs](https://nodejs.org/) (as frontend), conducting full-duplex communication with WebSocket protocal.
+This version is built upon [Tornado](http://www.tornadoweb.org/) (as backend) and [Nodejs](https://nodejs.org/) (as frontend), conducting full-duplex communication using WebSocket protocol.

 ### Requirements
 1. Python 2.7 with Tornado package installed